ChrisG32123/longitudinal_breast_cancer_analysis/README.md

 # ISPY2 Multi-Sequential Modeling
+### By: Chris Gerlach, MIDI Lab PhD Student at MSU

+#### *For those on GitHub*: I am using my README file as a progress tracker.
+Some people use Docs; others Notion.
+I am a madman using my own README.
+With that settled...

+Welcome to my longitudinal analysis of the ISPY2 dataset.
+Ask yourself, what do you do when you're tired of dealing with predicitive analytics for small data?
+My answer?
+Question if you're throttling your HPC trying to download 7 million breast cancer MRIs with 128 CPUs.

+I am trying to find new, accurate ways to incorporate temporal knowledge into medical imaging.
+Modern day cancer radiomics typically looks something like:
+1. Person gets *tomographic* image of their *area in question*
+2. Doctor looks at image
+3. Doctor looks at chart
+4. Doctor does doctor thinking
+5. Doctor comes up with diagnosis

+My goal is to add time to the process.
+Especially after diagnosis, resection or during remission, many people have multiple doctors visits at different points in time.
+The question typically remains the same: is the tumor growing or shrinking?
+But what if we could ask how the rate of growth or shrinkage could help in diagnosis or treatment?
+What if we could find underlying structures in tumor growth?

+Many current longitudinal models make an assumption that the time series is sampled uniformly at a rate that is fast enough that one can make data samples of relatively long sequences.
+To be fair, most are.
+However, in medical imaging, sampling is incredibly variable; it could be days, weeks, months, or even years between images.
+And adding in daily X-rays probably isn't the best idea for solving this problem.

+So what do we do?
+This repository will be an exploration of these ideas.

+### Week of March 31, 2025

-*From my last project--see the `glioma_analysis` project--I haven't been able to make much progress due to the small data nature of the dataset.
-This dataset expands on the glioma project by studying the ISPY2 dataset.*
+*For those in MIDI Lab:* From my last project--see the `glioma_analysis` project--I haven't been able to make much progress due to the small data nature of the dataset.
+This dataset expands on the glioma project by studying the ISPY2 dataset.

 ### 0. Setting Up The Project